Chinese dragon: In mythology

 This description accords with the artistic depictions of the dragon down to the present day.
 The dragon has also acquired an almost unlimited range of supernatural powers.
-It is said to be able to disguise itself as a silkworm, or become as large as our entire universe.
-It can fly among the clouds or hide in water (according to the Guanzi).
-It can form clouds, turn into water, change color as an ability to blend in with their surroundings, and be an effective form of camouflage or glow in the dark (according to the Shuowen Jiezi).
+It is said to be able to disguise itself as a silkworm, or become as large as the entire world.
+It can fly among the clouds or hide in water (according to the Guanzi), and also become invisible or change its length (according to the Shuowen Jiezi).

 In many other countries, folktales speak of the dragon having all the attributes of the other 11 creatures of the zodiac, this includes the whiskers of the Rat, the face and horns of the Ox, the claws and teeth of the Tiger, the belly of the Rabbit, the body of the Snake, the legs of the Horse, the goatee of the Goat, the wit of the Monkey, the crest of the Rooster, the ears of the Dog, and the snout of the Pig.

 In some circles, it is considered bad luck to depict a dragon facing downward, as it is seen as disrespectful to place a dragon in such a manner that it cannot ascend to the sky.
 Also, depictions of dragons in tattoos are prevalent as they are symbols of strength and power, especially criminal organisations where dragons hold a meaning all on their own.
 As such, it is believed that one must be fierce and strong enough, hence earning the right to wear the dragon on his skin, lest his luck be consumed by the dragons.

 According to an art historian John Boardman, depictions of Chinese Dragon and Indian Makara might have been influenced by Cetus in Greek mythology possibly after contact with silk-road images of the Kētos as Chinese dragon appeared more reptilian and shifted head-shape afterwards.